marypiper/WIB_scRNA-seq/lessons/SC_clustering_analysis.md

 2. multiplying this by a scale factor (10,000 by default)
 3. log-transforming the result

-Following normalization, we want to identify the most variable genes (highly expressed in some cells and lowly expressed in others) to use for downstream clustering analyses.
+Following normalization, we want to **identify the most variable genes** (highly expressed in some cells and lowly expressed in others) to use for downstream clustering analyses.

 The mean-variance relationship of the data is modelled, and the 2,000 most variable genes are returned.

 <p align="center">
 <img src="../img/variable_genes.png" width="400">
 </p>

 _Image credit: [Seurat - Guided Clustering Tutorial](https://satijalab.org/seurat/v3.0/pbmc3k_tutorial.html)_

+> **NOTE:** Seurat has just incorporated the `sctransform` tool for better normalization, scaling, and finding of variable genes.
+There is a new [vignette](https://satijalab.org/seurat/v3.0/sctransform_vignette.html) and [preprint](https://www.biorxiv.org/content/biorxiv/early/2019/03/18/576827.full.pdf) available to explore this new methodology.
+If using `sctransform`, there is no need to regress out number of UMIs as it is corrected for in the funciton.

 At this point in the workflow, we can either: